silverorange/pear-jquery/README.md

 This Package
 ============
-This package provides jQuery in a manner compatibile with silverorange PEAR packages.
+This package provides jQuery in a manner compatibile with silverorange PHP packages.